 The Seattle PTC

-provides training to health care providers in Alaska, Idaho, Oregon, and Washington on the prevention, diagnosis, management, and treatment of sexually transmitted diseases.
+provides training to health care providers in Washington, Alaska, Idaho, Oregon, North Dakota, South Dakota, Montana, and Minnesota on the prevention, diagnosis, management, and treatment of sexually transmitted diseases.

 The Seattle PTC

 is one of eight regional training sites funded by the U.S. Centers for Disease Control and Prevention.

 since 1979, the Seattle PTC leads the way in providing world class STD/HIV training to health care providers in the North Western United States.
 As a member of the National Network of STD/HIV Prevention Training Centers